wangmiao1981/capsule8/ISSUE_TEMPLATE.md

 ### What version of Capsule8 are you using?

-Version information can be found at the start of all logs as well as from the `/version` endpoint and docker tags and labels in containerized environments.
+Version information can be found at the start of all logs as well as from the docker label in containerized environments.
 Please include the git sha if possible.

 ### What kind of environment is this in?